fedemang/Scraper-friends/README.md

 # Scraper-friends
+Written in Python 3.7
-This repository contains the code for a Scraper (scrapes a target website for table data + emails).
+This repository contains the code for a Scraper (scrapes a target website to create a table of data + emails).
-It will hopefully contain other scripts that take advantage of it
+The MailSender sends an email to multiple recipients taken from a list, has html text with the name of the recipient embedded in it (the name is taken from another list)